MicrosoftDocs/visualstudio-docs/docs/profiling/optimize-code-using-profiling-tools.md

 - The importance of code optimization and its impact on reducing compute costs.
 - How to use Visual Studio profiling tools to analyze application performance.
-- How to nterpret the data provided by these tools to identify performance bottlenecks.
+- How to interpret the data provided by these tools to identify performance bottlenecks.
 - How to apply practical strategies to optimize code, focusing on CPU usage, memory allocation, and database interactions.

 Follow along and then apply these techniques to your own applications to make them more efficient and cost-effective.